Northeast Caucasian languages: Noun classes

 Northeast Caucasian languages have between two and eight noun classes.
 In these languages, nouns are grouped into grammatical categories depending on certain semantic qualities, such as animacy and gender.
 Each noun class has a corresponding agreement prefix, which can attach to verbs or adjectives of that noun.
 Prefixes may also have plural forms, used in agreement with a plural noun.
 The following table shows the noun–adjective agreement paradigm in the Tsez language.

-Unusual agreement targets

 In many Northeast Caucasian languages, as well as appearing on adjectives and verbs, agreement can also be found on parts of speech which are not usually able to agree in other language families – for example on adverbs, postpositions, particles, and even case-marked nouns and pronouns.
 In the example from Archi below, doːʕzub ‘big’ and abu ‘made’, but also the adverb ditːabu ‘quickly’ and the personal pronouns nenabu ‘we’ and belabu ‘to us’, all agree in number and gender with the argument in the absolutive case, χʕon ‘cow’.